forivall/tacoscript/doc/SPEC.md

 ## Goals

 * The AST follows babel/babylon's AST specification.
-  * Tacoscript can be generated from _any_ javascript.
+  * Tacoscript can be generated from _any_ JavaScript.
   * Custom features are implemented with additional AST types that are tranformed down into vanilla js.
-Common patterns in vanilla js then are decompiled into tacoscript syntax.
+Common patterns in vanilla js then are decompiled into tacoscript syntax, when it's possible to detect a pattern.
     * Untransformed tacoscript can be called "masascript"
   * If the original source is available, and CST tokens are provided, whitespace will be preserved as much as possible.
 Eventually, code style will be detected, and the generated javascript will conform to the given code style (for style rules that are meaningless in a tacoscript context).
 * Integrate with the Babel transpiler.